lcrespom/nash/README.md

 Then just type `bnash` to launch it.

 > If you get installation errors containing `node-gyp` in the error messages, this is because you need
-> to install the Linux build tools first.
-That installation depends on the Linux distribution - for example,
+> to install the native build tools first.
+That installation depends on the OS - for example, for Ubuntu
-> for Ubuntu the following command installs those prerequisites:
+> the following command installs those prerequisites:
 > ```bash
 > $ sudo apt-get install build-essential
 > ```
+> You can get more details in the [node-gyp installation document](https://github.com/nodejs/node-gyp#installation).

 ### Binary installation
 The [releases](https://github.com/lcrespom/nash/releases) page contains binary packages for Linux and MacOS.